Mayu Iwatani: IWGP Women's Champion and departure (2022–2025)

-New Japan Pro-Wrestling (2020, 2021, 2022)

-On January 4, 2020, Mayu along with Arisa Hoshiki, Giulia and Hana Kimura made their debut in New Japan Pro-Wrestling at Wrestle Kingdom 14 in Tokyo Dome in a special Stardom tag team exhibition match.
-Iwatani continued to work in these kinds of matches, making her next appearance at Wrestle Kingdom 15 on January 5, 2021, where she teamed up with Tam Nakano and fell short to Donna Del Mondo's Syuri and Giulia.
-At Wrestle Kingdom 16 on January 5, 2022, she teamed up with Starlight Kid and fell short to Tam Nakano and Saya Kamitani.
+On January 4, 2024, at Ittenyon Stardom Gate, Iwatani defeated Syuri to retain the IWGP Women's Championship in the main event.
+She would also successfully defend the title against Mina Shirakawa, Sareee, Tsukasa Fujimoto, Toni Storm and Momo Watanabe throughout 2024.
+During the 5 Star Grand Prix 2024, Iwatani would win her block, advancing to the quarterfinals where she defeated Natsupoi, but would lose to Maika in the semifinals.
+On April 27, 2025, at All Star Grand Queendom 2025, Iwatani lost the IWGP Women's Championship to Syuri, ending her reign at 735 days.
+On the following day, Iwatani announced her departure from Stardom.

 Ring of Honor (2017–2019)

 On December 15, Iwatani made her debut for American promotion Ring of Honor (ROH), when she was announced as part of a tournament to crown the inaugural Women of Honor Champion.
 At Bound By Honor, Iwatani challenged champion Kelly Klein to a title match, in which she defeated Klein for the title.
 Iwatani successfully defended the title twice before losing the title back to Klein at the G1 Supercard on April 6, 2019.